3 strategies for tax-smart investing

 Capital gains avoidance for mutual funds

 Mutual funds often pay a capital gains distribution near year-end.
 If you own shares of the mutual fund on what's called the record date, you'll receive the capital gains distribution and owe the taxes on it even if you've only owned the fund for a day.
 This means you could be paying taxes on gains you didn't participate in.
 Mutual funds publish their capital gains distributions in advance, typically in November or December, along with the record date and how much of the gain is short-term versus long-term.
-If you are considering buying a mutual fund in a taxable account near year-end, you may want to wait until after the record date to avoid the capital gains distribution, depending on your tax situation and the size of the capital gain distribution.
-You could also consider a similar fund or a more tax-efficient vehicle such as an ETF instead to remain invested.
+If you are considering buying a mutual fund in a taxable account near year-end, you may want to wait until after the record date to avoid the capital gains distribution, depending on your tax situation and the size of the capital gains distribution.
+You could also consider investing in a similar fund or a more tax-efficient vehicle, such as an ETF, to remain invested.

-And, if you already own mutual funds in your taxable account, you'll want to pay close attention to the record date and amount of capital gains.
+And if you already own mutual funds in your taxable account, you'll want to pay close attention to the record date and amount of capital gains.
 In certain circumstances, it may make sense to exchange or sell your mutual fund shares to avoid the capital gains distribution, such as when you're holding the mutual fund at a loss or a much smaller gain than the capital gains distribution.
 That said, if you don't need the proceeds, be sure to find an alternative investment that keeps your portfolio diversified and at an appropriate risk level, so you stay invested in the market and on track to achieve your goals.

 Consider an advisory program with active tax management features